Associate in Science in Respiratory Care

 A Joint Admissions Program with Rutgers University- School of Health Related Professions (SHRP)

 Will Earn Upon Program Completion: Associate in Science (A.S.)
 Degree

 Why major in Respiratory Care?

 Respiratory therapists are health care specialists who participate in the diagnosis, treatment, management, education, and preventative care of patients with disorders of the cardiopulmonary system.
-They work in hospitals, caring for patients on medical and surgical wards, in emergency rooms, in neonatal, adult, and cardiac intensive care units, and in outpatient departments.
+They work in hospitals, caring for patients on medical and surgical wards, and within emergency rooms, neonatal, adult, and cardiac intensive care units, and outpatient departments.
 They also provide care in patients’ homes, rehabilitation centers, nursing homes, and other health care facilities.
 Experienced therapists with advanced education qualify for teaching positions or managerial jobs in areas such as equipment sales and marketing.
 The program is accredited by the Committee on Accreditation for Respiratory Care (CoARC).

 If I major in Respiratory Care, can I transfer to an upper-division college or university?

 The major is job-oriented and not designed for transfer to a baccalaureate program.
 However, colleges and universities, including Rutgers University, New Jersey City University, and Thomas Edison State College, will apply most or all of the pre-professional courses you have taken toward a bachelor’s degree.

 Are there any requirements I must satisfy before I start taking courses in my major?

 Admission into the program is selective.
 The application deadline for admission into the professional component of the program at Rutgers University is February 1 for courses beginning the following September.
 Each student must meet with a program advisor prior to submission of an application.
 Students are chosen by a joint admissions committee of both institutions.
 The following are the minimum requirements for admission:

 Be at college level in reading, English, and mathematics, which may require the completion of developmental courses based on placement test scores.